 Once you have solar though, the renewable energy rider is removed from your billing, giving you extra savings.

-What Does Your Bill Look Like After Going Solar?
+What Does Your Electricity Bill Look Like After Going Solar?

 When a person goes solar, they typically “trade” their electric bill for a solar bill (loan) at a fixed rate.
 Many times, their monthly solar payment will be less than their average electric bill cost—giving them instant savings!
 When they stay tied to the grid (which we recommend), then the only charge they have from the utility company is about an $8 fee to stay on the grid.
 Plus, once you finish paying off your solar loan, you eliminate that bill, with only the grid fee left to pay.
 WOW, what a savings!